Reihane2783/Interferometric-Length-Measurement/README.md

 ## Project Overview

-The project combines theoretical modeling, numerical simulations, and experimental data analysis to investigate the use of optical interferometry for precise dimensional measurements.
+The project combines theoretical modeling, numerical simulations, animated visualization, and experimental data analysis to investigate the use of optical interferometry for precise dimensional measurements.

 The main topics covered include: